Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Buzz Rickson’s 1910 Peacoat

-Though they’ve got competition, Buzz Rickson’s lead the pack in this category.
-They also have a stunning Pre-WWII Version with less length and no hip pockets.
+Though they’ve got stiff competition, Buzz Rickson’s lead the pack in this category.
+My own peacoat features a Buzz Rickson’s label, and I couldn’t be happier with my choice.

 Cockpit USA Admiral USN Peacoat

-Made from 80% wool and 20% nylon, this 32 oz. version of the WWII peacoat has been updated by the tailors at Cockpit USA.
-The result is a sleeker silhouette that makes it a more adaptable wardrobe staple.
-The purists might bristle at the modern cut, but, for everybody else, this is a great option.
+Made from 80% wool and 20% nylon, this 32 oz. version of the WWII peacoat has been updated by the tailors at Cockpit USA for a more modern audience.
+The result is a sleeker silhouette that makes it extremely adaptable.
+The purists might bristle at the modern cut, but, for everybody else, this is a great and more-affordable option.
+They also offer a a leather version.

 &SONS Boardwalk Peacoat